newaetech/chipwhisperer-target-cw308t/CW308T_EFR32MG21_SOCKET/README.md

 The EFR32MG21 board features a QFN32 socket that matches the EFR32MG21A/B footprint from Silicon Labs.
 The EFR32MG21A/B device features a number of security features, including a dedicated “Secure Element” or “Secure Vault” core that performs a secure boot operation, and DPA countermeasures on cryptographic primitives.

-This board requires an external JTAG/SWD programmer (such as OpenOCD or J-Link) for use, as does not include a bootloader.

-The design files are available as part of the open-source ChipWhisperer example targets.

 The RF section is not broken out to a 50-ohm matched header, but instead a simple 3-pin header which allows potential usage in laboratory environments.

+As this board contains a QFN socket, it is ideally suited for experiments such as template attacks, or potentially damaging attacks which require replacement of the main IC.
+In addition, this target can be easily shipped without restrictions as it does not contain any cryptographic functions (no IC at all is included).

 ![](Images/NAE-CW308-EFR32MG21-SOCKET_web.jpg)

 !!! attention
-    This target requires an external programmer for the MPC5748G to reload code.
+    This target requires an external programmer to reload code.

 ---